 - Women living with a partner to whom they are not married account for 25% of abortions but only about 10% of women in the population (NAF).

-- In 2009, 55.3% of abortions were performed on women who had not aborted in the past; 36.6% were performed on women with one or two prior abortions, and 8.1% were performed on women with three or more prior abortions (CDC).
+- In 2020, women who had not aborted in the past accounted for 58% of all abortions; women with one or two prior abortions accounted for 34%, and women with three or more prior abortions accounted for 8% (CDC).

-- Black women are more than 4.8 times more likely than non-Hispanic white women to have an abortion, and Hispanic women are 2.7 times as likely (AGI).
+- Black women were more than 3.6 times more likely to have an abortion in 2020 than white women (CDC).